HumbertoRojasH/viktor-opensees/README.md

 Although this app only shows analysis in the linear range of the building, it could be extended to perform nonlinear analysis such as PushOver or a Nonlinear Dynamic Analysis.

 A published version of this app is available on [students-uni-fic-pe.viktor.ai](https://students-uni-fic-pe.viktor.ai/public/viktor-opensees)

+# App structure
+This is an editor-only app type.